-Capacitive: A capacitive humidity sensor measures relative humidity by placing a thin strip of metal oxide between two electrodes.
+A capacitive humidity sensor measures relative humidity by placing a thin strip of metal oxide between two electrodes.
 The metal oxide’s electrical capacity changes with the atmosphere’s relative humidity.
-Weather, commercial and industries are the major application areas
+Weather, commercial and industries are the major application areas.

-Resistive: Resistive humidity sensors utilize ions in salts to measure the electrical impedance of atoms.
-As humidity changes, so does the resistance of the electrodes on either side of the salt medium.
+Resistive humidity sensors utilize ions in salts to measure the electrical impedance of atoms.
+As humidity changes, so do the resistance of the electrodes on either side of the salt medium.

 Tips on Humidity Sensor working